zmxcy1993/CharmSeeker-Project/README.md

 ## Prerequisites

-To run the code, you first need to activate the python virtual environment in directory `python3-ven` or install the required packages through `pip -r requirements.txt`.
+To run the code, you first need to activate the python virtual environment in directory `python3-venv` or install the required packages through `pip3 -r requirements.txt`.

 ## Run SBO